 That’s why it’s critical that we remain focused on driving the transition to clean energy and reducing climate pollution.
 However, interest in this technology is growing, and it has the potential to be a high-impact tool to temporarily reduce climate harms.
 Therefore, we need to better understand the impacts and possible unintended consequences SRM may bring.

-EDF’s new SRM program
+EDF’s SRM program

 EDF is beginning policy-relevant research on SRM and its impacts, and we’re focusing on stratospheric aerosol injection (SAI) as a priority.
-We have a history of collaborating with academics, businesses, philanthropies, NGOs and governments to expand the scientific understanding of some of the world’s biggest environmental challenges.
+Our first round of grantees is focusing on the impacts of SAI on ecosystems, agriculture and the availability of water, using historical parallels like volcanic eruptions and wildfires.

 Our experts